jannikmi/timezonefinder/README.rst

     w/ numa: 0:00:02.688353
     40.2 times faster

-(this is not inlcuded in my tests becaus one cannot automatically enable and disable Numba)
+(this is not inlcuded in my tests because one cannot automatically enable and disable Numba)

 Contact